Nontrivial solutions to the Fermat equation $x^3+y^3=kz^3$ over quadratic number fields: Introduction

+Moreover, we continue our exploration of the case for $k$, a positive cubefree integer, obtaining a series of criteria to determine sufficient conditions to determine the existence of nontrivial solutions to $ x^3+y^3=kz^3$ over $K$.

+\begin{result} Let $d$ and $k$ be integer numbers such that $d$ is a squarefree and $k$ is a positive cubefree, also $d=2^u 3^m d_6$ and $k=2^v 3^n k_6$ with $\gcd(6,d_6)=\gcd(6,k_6)=1$ and $k_6$ a squarefree integer.
+Let $y^2=x^3-432d^3k^2$ be defined over $\Q$.
+Assume the Birch and Swinnerton-Dyer conjecture is true when the elliptic curve rank is greater than $1$.
+Then, we offer sufficient conditions for nontrivial solutions to $x^3+y^3=kz^3$ to exist over $K$ summarized in Section \ref{sec:sum}. \end{result}

-In the literature we find two criteria about the existence of nontrivial solutions, when $k=1$.
+On the other hand, in the literature, we find two criteria for the existence of nontrivial solutions when $k=1$.
 In \cite{A}, the existence of nontrivial solutions to the cubic Fermat equation in $K$ is proved based on the number of solutions of certain ternary quadratic forms and conditioned to the Birch and Swinnerton–Dyer conjecture.
 On the other hand, in \cite{E}, the existence of nontrivial solutions of the cubic Fermat equation in $K$ is proved based on the discriminant $d_K$ and the class number $h(K)$.
-In this article we prove the following criterion:
+In this article, we offer more elementarily computable conditions to determine the existence of nontrivial solutions for the case $k=1$.

-\begin{theorem} Let $d$ be a squarefree integer and $y^2=x^3-432d^3$ be defined over $\Q$.
-Assume the Birch and Swinnerton-Dyer conjecture to be true when the rank of the elliptic curve is greater than $1$.
-Then $x^3+y^3=z^3$ has nontrivial $K$-integral solutions if $|d|\equiv -1,2,-4,6\pmod 9$. \end{theorem}
+\begin{corollary} Let $d$ be a squarefree integer and $y^2=x^3-432d^3$ be defined over $\Q$.
+Assume the Birch and Swinnerton-Dyer conjecture is true when the rank of the elliptic curve is greater than $1$.
+Then $x^3+y^3=z^3$ has nontrivial solutions over $K$ when $|d|\equiv -1,2,-4,6\pmod 9$. \end{corollary}